datacarpentry/geospatial-workshop/setup.md

 >
 >From the [RStudio download page](https://rstudio.com/products/rstudio/download/#download),
 >download the disk image (`.dmg`) installer by clicking the button labeled `Download RStudio for mac`.
->Mount the disk image and drag to your applications directory.
+>Mount the disk image by double clicking it and drag RStudio to your applications directory.
 >
 {: .solution}